ocastroa/GuessWordPubNub/README.md

 ```bash
 git clone https://github.com/ocastroa/GuessWordPubNub.git
 ```
 4) Open the files in your favorite text editor, such as [VS Code](https://code.visualstudio.com/download) or [Notepad++](https://notepad-plus-plus.org/download/v7.6.4.html) (I personally used VS Code with the Live Server Extension).

+5) Open lobby.js and replace 'game_pub_key' and 'game_sub_key' with the keys you got from Step 1.

+6) In the same file, replace 'main_chat_pub_key' and 'main_chat_sub_key' with the first set of keys you got from Step 2.
+Then replace 'guess_word_chat_pub_key' and 'guess_word_chat_sub_key' with the second set of keys you also got from Step 2.

-Run the index.html and enter a lobby name.
+7) Run the index.html and enter a lobby name.
 Copy and paste the url to another tab, or preferably a new window, enter the same lobby name, and the game will start!

 ## How to Play